JuliaSinclair/Web-Client-Project/README.md

 Assignment for Computer Communications and Networks (Fall 2023) at University of Victoria

 To run the code:
-    In UVic's Linux Environment in this directory, run code by executing python3 trafficanalysis.py \<TCP Trace File\> <br>
+    In UVic's Linux Environment in this directory, run code by executing python3 SmartClient.py \<URL\> <br>
     Any other input or failure to add a URL will result in an error.

 Output: <br>